-Jamie Rhodes is a London based writer working in screen, prose, and comics.
+Jamie Rhodes is a writer working in comics, prose and screen.
 He studied Philosophy at Manchester Metropolitan University, where he focused on Heideggarian studies and Phenomenology.
 He is a full member of the Writers’ Guild of Great Britain and was co-chair of the London & SE region for two years.

-In 2011 he won IdeasTap funding to launch The Homeless Film Festival, and registered this project as a charity.
-He was chair of the charity until 2013, stepping down to focus on his writing career, though he continues to work with marginalised people through St. Mungo’s Recovery College as a tutor in creative writing and screenwriting.
+In 2011 he won funding to launch The Homeless Film Festival and registered this project as a charity.
+He was chair of the charity until 2013, stepping down to focus on his writing career, though he continues to work with marginalised people as a tutor in creative writing and screenwriting.

 Jamie has been supported by: EM Media, IdeasTap, Arvon Foundation, Kone Foundation, Spread the Word, and the Arts Council England.